jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Bruce doesn’t level up.
 Instead, when he attacks he transforms right into the Hulk Level 2 main character.
 Note: Hulk doesn’t have a Level 1 version.
 The only way to become him is to start as Bruce.

 ## Bullseye (MC)
 Set: H.A.M.M.E.R.
 **Perfect Aim**
 When Bullseye uses **Perfect Aim** it will give him ATK until it’s equal to the defender’s DEF.
 But if the Defender gains or loses DEF later in the combat, that won’t affect Bullseye’s ATK.
 **Everything’s a Weapon**
 With **Everything’s a Weapon**, you’ll put the top card of your deck into your KO pile before you choose which enemy character to apply the effect to.

 ## Chimichanga
 Set: Deadpool & Friends
 Deadpool’s favorite deep-fried burrito has two different costs to use its super power.
 You must choose which cost to pay – you can’t combine them.
 For example, you couldn’t pay **(Energy)** and **(Intellect)** and then say Chimichanga twice.
 That would be madness.

 ## Daken
 Set: Brotherhood of Mutants
 **Pheromone Control**
 Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
 This will prevent triggered powers like **Shrink** or **Berserker** from triggering in the first place.

 ## Devil Dinosaur
 Set: Monsters Unleashed!
-Moon Girl and Devil Dinosaur each have two different team affiliations.
-Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.
-But both of them are also on the Moon Girl/Devil Dinosaur team.
-This allows them to Team Attack together or with members of their respective teams.
-(Keep in mind all members of a Team Attack must share at least one team affiliation.)
+Moon Girl and Devil Dinosaur each have two differentteam affiliations.
+Moon Girl is on the Inhumans andDevil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/DevilDinosaur team.
+This allows them to Team Attacktogether or with members of their respective teams.(Keep in mind all members of a Team Attack mustshare at least one team affiliation.)

 **Devil Dinosaur and Moon Girl** (MCs)
-The Main Characters, Moon Girl and Devil Dinosaur, go together.
-You start with both on your side and you’re only out of the game once both are KO’d.
+The Main Characters, Moon Girl and Devil Dinosaur,go together.
+You start with both on your side andyou’re only out of the game once both are KO’d.

 ## Dormammu
 Set: MCU Villains
 **You Will Spend Eternity Dying**
 Dormammu’s **You Will Spend Eternity Dying** power allows you to wound a Main Character as many times as you’d like.
 For example, you could wound them twice.
 Or six times.
 Or three hundred times.
 Just don’t make any bargains with them.

 ## Dark Phoenix (SC)
 Set: Crossover
 **Deconstruct the Universe**
 Dark Phoenix When Dark Phoenix Deconstructs the Universe, an entire concept of the game gets removed for the rest of the game (even if she leaves play).
 If, as a result of this, the wording of a card’s power is unclear, the part that is unclear does nothing.
 Here’s how removing each concept works:

 * **+1/+1 and -1/-1 counters:** Remove all of those counters from the game.
 Remove the phrases “+1/+1 counter” and “-1/-1 counter” from all card text.
 For the rest of the game, ignore any effects that would cause these counters to enter the game in any way